enonic/old-xp-doc/doc/reference/libraries/portal/api/serviceUrl.rst

 service *(string)*
   Name of the service.

-module *(string)*
+application *(string)*
-  Other module to reference to.
-Default is current module.
+  Other application to reference to.
+Default is current application.

 params *(object)*
   Custom parameters to append to the url.